zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Dimension data.md

 ### Required permissions

-To view dimension data you will need the following permissions:
+To view dimension data, you will need the following permissions:

 - Dimensions View
 - Dimensions Visible